-Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas and road and rail networks.
+Critical infrastructure at the time of a disaster event includes utilities such as power, water, sewerage, telecommunications, gas, road and rail networks.
 Impacts of a disaster on these services may have far reaching long term affects for mainland communities.

-There are a number of rural properties in the Mt Cotton area with large dams that act as an independent water source for those residents.
+There are a number of rural properties in the Mount Cotton area with large dams that act as an independent water source for those residents.
 These dams may provide a potential source of water for aerial water bombing operations should they be required.

-Mt Cotton has significant electrical infrastructure passing through it at a number of points.
+Mount Cotton has significant electrical infrastructure passing through it at a number of points.
 Power supply connection between Logan City and Brisbane City runs via a 110kV above ground powerline from the southern end of Mount Cotton.
-The powerline travels north through Mt Cotton and Sheldon where it traverses heavily wooded terrain which is characterised as high to very high bushfire risk before crossing Tingalpa Creek into the Brisbane City area.
+The powerline travels north through Mount Cotton and Sheldon where it traverses heavily wooded terrain which is characterised as high to very high bushfire risk before crossing Tingalpa Creek into the Brisbane City area.

-Mt Cotton is a relatively new residential development with further development being planned in the future.
+Mount Cotton is a relatively new residential development with further development being planned in the future.
 Accordingly, the majority of the powerline network that services the residential areas is underground reducing the risk of fallen powerlines during severe storms.

 Remember: any metallic objects, including fences, will be electrified if they touch or are even close to a live fallen powerline.
 Even a tree branch can be a potential conductor of electricity if it is in contact with a live wire.
-Stay away from fallen powerlines and alert others of the danger – contact Energex on 13 19 62.
+Stay away from fallen powerlines and alert others of the danger – contact Energex on 000 or 13 19 62.

-Emergency service agencies have established communications infrastructure at Mt Cotton which provides radio communications capabilities to their emergency service units throughout mainland Redland City.
-Positioned along with that communications infrastructure is the broadcasting tower for BayFM and ABC 612 which provide emergency update and alerts via radio to Redland City residents.
+Emergency service agencies have established communications infrastructure at Mount Cotton which provides radio communications capabilities to their emergency service units throughout mainland Redland City.
+Positioned along with that communications infrastructure is the broadcasting tower for ABC 612 AM and Bay FM 100.3 which provide emergency update and alerts via radio to Redland City residents.
 It is critical that this essential communication infrastructure is protected during a disaster event.